yc702/EBalGen/readme.md

 - `trts` A vector of 0, 1 or TRUE/FALSE of treatment assignment for the source sample.

-- `H_vars` A vector of numbers specifying which covariate in the source sample need to be balanced between source and target samples.
+- `H_vars` A vector of numbers indexing which covariate in the source sample need to be balanced between source and target samples.
 Here we balance on 1,2,3 covariates.

 - `target_moments`A vector of first moments of the target sample covariates that needs to be balanced between source and target.
-Here the values are -0.239, -0.187, -0.058.
+Here the values are -0.277, -0.139, -0.119.

 - `delta` A vector specifying the approximate balancing tolerance margin.
 Here the values are (0, 0, 0, 0, 0, 0, 0, 0).
 For the delta’s